 To achieve good health, you have to understand and internalize the fact that your body is the temple of the Holy Spirit… What this means is that you should take care of it by feeding it with the right food, which will not only positively impact your physical body but also your mental and spiritual health.

-For Christians, the act of caring for the body is an act of stewardship.
 God has given you that body, and He expects you to feed it, give it rest, exercise it properly, and to grow in both the mind and the spirit.
 Your body is designed to give glory to God because He owns it.
 And by “feeding”, this means eating food as how God designed it to be consumed… Just like how our ancestors in the Bible ate.

 Food in the Bible was simpler, more wholesome, and void of harmful chemicals.
 People ate food according to God’s design.
 There was no heavily processed, lab-made, and chemical-laden food back then.
 This is why the cell’s chemistry was never out of whack, allowing cells to repair themselves.
 As a result, health and healing occur right at the cellular level.